 - Respect and consideration.
 I don’t maintain connections with people who treat me inconsiderately or disrespectfully, or who indicate a clear willingness or propensity to do so.
 If people do this, I’ll let them know it’s a problem.
 I’ll probably give them a couple chances as long as they’re not egregiously rude.
 But if a bad pattern (intentional or not) emerges in their behavior, I’ll distance myself.
-Similarly, I strive to always respect and consider other people in relationships — when they tell me what they need, I try to listen and give them what I can (or be honest if I can’t).
+Similarly, I strive to always respect and consider my partners and metamours.
+When they tell me what they need, I try to listen, negotiate and give them what I can (or be honest if I can’t).

 - Clear communication.
 I choose not to get very emotionally invested or otherwise deeply involved with people who can’t or won’t communicate clearly, honestly and forthrightly about their needs, wants, boundaries, feelings, sex, and sexual health.
 Or who can’t find a way to listen openly to me when I need to communicate these things.
 When I ask important questions, I need clear answers — and I will keep asking until I get that clarity.